-

 Self-hosted street address database

-A SQLite3 database file with nearly 160 million U.S. and Canada address records.
+A SQLite3 database file with over 175 million U.S., Canada, and Mexico address records.
 Indexed for fast queries, even on fairly slow hardware.

 Schema